-Our CCDOPS version 5 software is compatible with Windows 95/98/2000/Me/NT/XP.
-However, many users also want additional image processing or analytical features not found in CCDOPS.
-Therefore, since January 2001, all SBIG cameras also include CCDSoftV5 which is a joint software development of SBIG and Software Bisque.
+If you are a user interested in using Windows software with your camera, SBIG has CCDOPS for Windows.
+In addition, after January 2001, all SBIG cameras will include CCDSoftV5 which is a joint software development of SBIG and Software Bisque.
 There are also several other commercial Windows programs available which include a stellar database, telescope control for computerized telescopes like the Meade LX200, and CCD camera functions in an integrated package.